 CONTRACTOR STATE AGENCY

 By: By:

 Printed Name Printed Name

 Title: Title:

 Date: Date:

 State Agency Certification: In addition to the acceptance of this contract, I also certify that original copies of this signature page will be attached to all other exact copies of this contract.

-STATE OF NEW YORK)) SS.: County of)
+STATE OF NEW YORK ) ) SS.:

+County of)

-On the day of in personally appeared me on the basis of satisfactory evidence to be subscribed to the within instrument and ackno in his/her/their/ capacity(ies), and that by his/l owledged to me that he/she/they executed the same
+personally appeared me on the basis of satisfactory evidence to subscribed to the within instrument and ack in his/her/their/ capacity(ies), and that by h in the year, before me, the undersigned,, personally known to me or proved to be the individual(s) whose names(s) is (are) cnowledged to me that he/she/they executed the same is/her/their signature(s) on the instrument, the which the individual(s) acted, executed the instrument.

 Notary

 Approved: Approved:

 ATTORNEY GENERAL STATE COMPTROLLER

-Title:
+Title: Title:

-Date: Date:
+Date: